to Enhance your

 But don’t fall prey to the “swag bag” trap, because we’ve actually found some pretty shocking information about this: PEOPLE DON’T WANT A BAG FULL OF RANDOM STUFF WITH YOUR LOGO ALL OVER IT.
 I know, I know - it’s hard to believe.
 It turns out that gifts that are thoughtfully designed and include high-quality products that your client can actually use are 100% less likely to end up in the trash!

-We have a bunch of helpful tips for client gifting since, ya know, gifts are *kind of* our thing.
+Want some more idea, check out our 5 tips to nail client gifts, since, ya know, gifts are *kind of* our thing.

 4. Surprise bonus/feature